lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 described in Appendix D.5 of {{I-D.ietf-lamps-rfc4210bis}} can be used.

-When pushing Announcement messages, PKIMessage structures MUST be sent as the entity-body of an HTTP POST request.
+When pushing Announcement messages, PKIMessage structures MUST be sent as the content of an HTTP POST request.

 Suitable recipients for CMP announcements might, for example, be repositories storing the announced information, such as directory